TVijay2021/acesat-project/README.md

   own id, so two questions on the bus don't consume the whole session; the answers still count, since Beacon grades attempts rather than completions.

-Claude (Haiku 4.5) is used for one job: rewriting the computed decision into the two sentences the student reads.
-This is a deliberate choice — a model asked "did your prediction come true?" will tend to say yes, so the grading stays in code where it is reproducible and auditable. **The app can run fully without an API key**, falling back to template copy.
+Claude (Haiku 4.5) is used to rewrite the computed decision into the two sentences the student reads. **The app can run fully without an API key**, falling back on a template copy.

 The coaching notes are templates for the same reason plus a practical one: they are written the instant a question is marked wrong, offline, with no key.
 The